berleon/savethat/README.md

 * Simple way to create executable nodes.
 * A CLI interface to start and list experiments.

-`savethat` is specifically addressed for PhD students: limited budget, various compute infrastructure (SLURM, servers), little time to spend for the setup.
+`savethat` was built for PhD students: limited budget, various compute infrastructure (SLURM, servers), little time to spend for the setup.

 This library is mostly a wrapper around the following libraries: